 Tom is one of a growing army of volunteers supporting patients, staff and visitors across both Castle Hill Hospital and Hull Royal Infirmary.
 Volunteering opportunities are available for people as young as 16 years of age through the Young Volunteers programme, with no upper age limit, and those giving their time can express a preference for the department they work in.

-For more information on volunteering opportunities with Hull and East Yorkshire Hospitals NHS Trust, contact the Patient Experience Team on (01482) 674326 or 675189.
+For more information on volunteering opportunities with Hull University Teaching Hospitals NHS Trust, contact the Patient Experience Team on (01482) 674326 or 675189.